 The survey collects data on firm characteristics and firm performance, past investment activities and future plans, sources of finance, financing issues and other challenges that businesses face.
 Most questions refer to the “last financial year” and therefore the reference year for each round of the survey is the one before the survey was carried out (e.g. “2015” for the round carried out in 2016).
 To ensure robust year-to-year comparisons, the questionnaire changes only marginally over time.
 The EIBIS questionnaire (2016) can be found here.
 For a detailed description of how the survey is carried out, please consult the methodology report.

-For the survey waves 2016 to 2018, the EIB has commissioned Ipsos-MORI to implement the survey by means of telephone interviews.
+The EIB has commissioned Ipsos-MORI to implement the survey by means of telephone interviews.
+Interviews are carried out every year between April and late August.
+To see further information for interviewees, please refer to the dedicated Ipsos-MORI webpage.
 All interviews are conducted within the ESOMAR (The World Association of Research Professionals) Market Research Code of Conduct.
 This means that responses remain completely confidential and anonymous.

 Conducting research using the EIBIS microdata